HindSAlharbi/Capstone/README.md

 - Signup: As an anon I can sign up in the App so that I can use the platform.
 - Login: As a user I have to log in to use the the app so that I can explore it.
-- Signup: As an anon I can sign up in the App so that I can use the platform.
-- Login: As a user I have to  log in to use the the app so that I can explore it.
 - Logout: As a user I can logout from the platform so no one else can use it.
 - Add likes: As a user I can rate an exit subject so that others can see it as popular.
 - Blog page: As a user I can add important topics to the app, so that others can see it and like it.
 - Explore the Exit subjects: As a user I can explore the important subject for international student in USA.
 - Updata profile information: As a use I can upata my information if I want.

 **************************************************************************************************************